poolup-devs/poolup_backend/README.md

 5. Initialize database with default creations

+If you're on windows, this command has to be run on a bash terminal b/c of the '<' operator

 `mongo < ./init_db.js`

 Removes all documents in all the collections, and initializes the database with default objects